wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 			  This differentiation creates a **binary distinction**, marking the **interdependent existence** of "0" and "1."
 				 Both rely on each other to define what they are; "0" is understood as **not-1**, and "1" as **not-0**.
 ##### The First Differentiation as the First Dimension
+**Dimensions** serve as the basic properties or aspects that define a **differentiated state**.
+	They represent the potential for variance (or change) within that state.
+		Dimensions represent the **potential for change** itself, rather than the specific ways that change is constrained (which is the role of parameters).
+			This differentiation creates a basic framework where **one form of variance** (binary change) exists.
+				In this state, "0" and "1" represent a single **axis of variation**—a dimension that can toggle between two states.

 In this framework, the act of differentiation—splitting into "this" and "that"—introduces the **first dimension**.
+	 This is an isolation of a specific potential for change.
 		 This dimension is an aspect that has the potential for variability, the **space of potential variance** defined by the contrast between "0" and "1."
-		 Here, the **dimension** represents the fundamental ability to **distinguish** or **change** between states.
+			 Here, the **dimension** represents the fundamental ability to **distinguish** or **change** between states - it is an intrinsic "difference".
 				Therefore, this dimension is a **differentiated state** on its own because it encapsulates the primary **potential for change**—the existence of a "difference" between two relational states.
 					In abstract terms, this first dimension embodies the **concept of distinction**, which is a foundational property that enables all further differentiation and definition.
-##### The First Differentiation an Identity
-This initial differentiation creates an **identity**.
-	The dimension formed by the distinction between "0" and "1" becomes a **unique entity** that defines a kind of **existence**: the existence of **difference** or **contrast**.
-		The **identity** here is not tied to specific characteristics (like "length" or "time") but rather to the **very nature of differentiation** itself.
-			It is an identity that arises from the **act of distinguishing** one state from another.
-				 In other words, it embodies the **essence of duality**—the simultaneous presence of "this" and "that," "0" and "1."
-					This identity is abstract and fundamental because it serves as the **groundwork** for all further differentiation.
-						It is the "first step" that allows for more complex structures, properties, and identities to emerge.
 ##### The Relational and Interdependent Nature of the First Differentiation
 The identity of this first dimension is inherently **relational** and **interdependent**.
 	"0" and "1" do not have meaning in isolation; they **define** each other through their difference.